-Hungary: MOL seeks dividend payment of 260 MEUR from INA4.
-December 2014. / SEE Energy News
+Hungary: MOL seeks dividend payment of 260 MEUR from INA, SEE Energy News

 MOL requested from Board of INA Oil industry of Croatia to convene an extraordinary meeting of INA shareholders, at which would be decided on the payment of an extraordinary dividend of 260 MEUR, it was announced today from that Hungarian company.
 MOL will propose to the General Assembly to vote for the full payment of the dividend in the amount of 260 MEUR from retained earnings, say in a statement.